-Pinecrest Peak Trail Professional Review and Guide
+Pinecrest Peak Trail Professional Guide

 "This short trail starts and finishes on the loop road 4N12 and can be driven in either direction.
 In itself, 4N12 is a highly scenic, easy drive that gives access not only to Pinecrest Peak Trail, but also to Eagle Peak Trail, campgrounds at Herring Creek Reservoir, and hiking trails into the Emigrant Wilderness.
 In winter, the 12.8-mile loop of 4N12 is use by snowmobilers and cross-country skiers, though it is not groomed.